-b) The register will be formally reviewed three times a year (at the time of student target setting) during which an evaluation of whether the student is reaching his or her full potential will be made.
-Progress will be monitored closely to ensure that students have a full range of opportunities to grow and develop their potential.

-c) The register will also be amended in addition to the above as needed.
+- a) Students who are identified by the school as struggling with barriers relating to SEND, AEN and/or Highly Able or Gifted and Talented are entered on to the schools' inclusion register.
+Parents must be notified, and the register must at all times be up to date. - b) The register will be formally reviewed three times a year during which an evaluation of whether the student is reaching his or her full potential will be made.
+Progress will be monitored closely to ensure that students have a full range of opportunities to grow and develop their potential. - c) The register will also be amended in addition to the above as needed.